-Super easy Asian Peanut Noodles that only take 20 minutes to make!
+Easy vegan Thai-inspired Peanut Noodles that only take 20 minutes to make!
 Satisfying, protein-packed, and a perfect quick meal or take-along lunch.
-(Vegan, gluten-free option)

-These creamy, flavorful Asian Peanut Noodles are a satisfying, protein-packed meal.
-Plus they only take 20 minutes to assemble!
-Serve them warm or chill first to let the flavors develop even further.
-(I enjoy both ways, but prefer them cold!)
-They also make a wonderful take-along lunch.
-Perfect with your favorite veggies or edamame on the side.
-I always find this dish so pleasantly filling and energizing!
+These creamy, flavorful peanut noodles are a satisfying, protein-packed meal.
+Plus they only take 20 minutes to assemble.
+Serve them warm, or chill first to let the flavors develop even further.
+(I enjoy both ways, but prefer them cold.)

-I absolutely adore this Thai Peanut Sauce and am constantly searching for new ways to incorporate it.
-(You could also try it on this colorful Fresh Thai Quinoa Salad as well!)
 Make this dish your own with your favorite additions.
-Toss in some fresh sugar snap peas, bell pepper, shredded carrot, cabbage, or baked tofu.
+Include fresh sugar snap peas, bell pepper, shredded carrot, cabbage, edamame, or baked tofu.
 I love sprinkling crushed peanuts on top for crunchy texture.
-Hope you enjoy!

 - 8 oz. spaghetti noodles (gluten-free if desired)